vjekob/al-objid/doc/DeployingBackEnd.md

 - User authorization checks (whether users are allowed to assign numbers)
 - Consumption counting
 - Orphan app management

+#### `USE_FUNCTION_ACCESS_KEYS` Flag

+This flag controls whether the back-end requires Azure Function access keys for authorization.

+**Default behavior (flag not set or `false`)**: All HTTP requests to function endpoints are accepted without authentication.
+Anyone who knows your Function App URL can access the back-end.

+**When set to `true`**: The back-end enforces authorization using Azure Function access keys:
+- **Obtaining the key**: In the Azure portal, navigate to your Function App → Functions → App keys.
+Copy the default host key or create a new one.
+- **Configuring VS Code AL Ninja Extension**: Set the `objectIdNinja.backEndAPIKey` setting to the function access key you copied.
+- **Security**: All requests without a valid function access key will be rejected with HTTP 401 Unauthorized.

 ## Storage